YixuanLi/LEMON/README.md

 # LEMON
-The example implements a large scale overlapping community detection method based on local spectral clustering.
+The example implements a large scale overlapping community detection method based on **local spectral clustering**.
 The program adopts a local expansion method in order to identify the community members from a few exemplary seed members.
 The algorithm finds the community by seeking a sparse vector in the span of the local spectra such that the seeds are in its support.
 LEMON can achieve the highest detection accuracy among state-of-the-art proposals.
 The running time depends on the size of the community rather than that of the entire graph.

 Here we use Amazon dataset (obtained from [SNAP](http://snap.stanford.edu/data/com-Amazon.html) website) as an illustration.
 You may switch to other dataset with corresponding file format as well.
 Note that some parameters might need to be adjusted accordingly based on the properties of network under test.